GoogleCloudPlatform/python-docs-samples/run/events-pubsub/anthos.md

 # Events for Cloud Run on Anthos – Pub/Sub tutorial

 This sample shows how to create a service that processes Pub/Sub events.
-It is assumed that you already created a GKE cluster with Events for Cloud Run already installed.
+We assume that you have a GKE cluster created with Events for Cloud Run enabled.

 ## Setup